turnerbenjamin/pl-400-revision-notes/4_build_power_platform_solutions_10-15/1_configure_and_troubleshoot_power_platform.md

 - Column

 First, we must turn on auditing at the environment level.
-To log changes in a table auditing must be turned on the table and the column.
+To log changes in a table auditing must be turned on at both the table and the column level.

 To enable user access auditing or activity logging, we must enable these at the environment level.
 We can also enable auditing for security roles.